GalenScott/Writing-Portfolio/samples/README.md

 - Student Level Corrections - Example - TBD

-These guides focus on clarity, accessibility, and user success.
+[!TIP] These guides focus on clarity, accessibility, and user success.

 ---
 ##  Tutorials, How-Tos and Education documentation